yennanliu/SpringPlayground/springSpotifyPlayList/README.md

 Generate a Spotify playlist based on input values or recommendations using the Spotify API.

+Pain point
-Pain point : `Spotify continues to recommend similar songs, but users want to explore new genres or styles.`
+	- `Spotify continues to recommend similar songs, but users want to explore new genres or styles.`

+Solution
-Solution: Create a new playlist and use the Spotify API to fetch song parameters.
+	- Create a new playlist and use the Spotify API to fetch song parameters.
 Then, use the recommendation API to get a new playlist of recommended songs.

 Steps: